prerna2206/National-Housing-Scheme-Project/README.md

 **CWL**
-Centralized waiting list has households which are on wait for receiving beneits
+Centralized waiting list has households which are on wait for receiving benefits

 ![](/EDA/CWL_by_year.png)